nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 1. Absolute Path to Image: Location where the image is stored <br>
    By default, it should be stored in the images folder as mentioned [here](#images). <br><br>
-2. Attributes: Information of a student / parent. <br>
+2. Attributes: General particulars of a student/parent. <br>
-   For example, name, phone number, email address etc <br><br>
+   For example, name, phone number, email address etc. <br><br>
+3. Parameters: The actual information of a student/parent <br>
+   For example, Tan Ah Kow, 91234567 etc. <br><br>
-3. CLI: Command Line Interface <br><br>
+4. CLI: Command Line Interface <br><br>
-4. Hard disk: Non-volatile data storage device, your OS's storage in short. <br><br>
+5. Hard disk: Non-volatile data storage device, your OS's storage in short. <br><br>
-5. JSON: JavaScript Object Notation, open standard file format for storing text. <br>
+6. JSON: JavaScript Object Notation, open standard file format for storing text. <br>
    Examples of other commonly known file formats: `.TXT`, `.DOC`, `.PDF`, `.XLS`, `.HTML` etc <br><br>
-6. LMS: Learning Management System, application used by schools to provide students a platform to access their lessons materials online. <br>
+7. LMS: Learning Management System, application used by schools to provide students a platform to access their lessons materials online. <br>
    Examples of LMS: Canvas, LumiNUS, Blackboard, Google Classroom, Quizlet <br><br>
-7. NOK: Next-of-kin, could be either blood related family members or guardian <br><br>
+8. NOK: Next-of-kin, could be either blood related family members or guardian <br><br>
-8. OS: Operating System <br>
+9. OS: Operating System <br>
    Examples of OS: Windows, Linux, Mac etc <br><br>

 [Back to Table of Contents](#table-of-contents)